 In some cases, animals that can’t be released are “put to work” in our education programs, where we provide food, housing and medical care for life.

 Some animals are transferred to other rehabilitation centers for more specialized care, or for use in education.

 While we try our best to save whatever animals we can, we won’t let anything linger in pain.
-When an animal’s future is full of nothing but pain, the kindest thing we can do is to provide a release from that pain through humane euthanasia.
+When an animal’s future holds no quality of life, the kindest thing we can do is to provide a release from pain through humane euthanasia.